awsdocs/aws-doc-sdk-examples/.kotlin_alpha/services/dynamodb/Readme.md

 # Amazon DynamoDB Kotlin code examples

-This README discusses how to run the Kotlin code examples forAmazon DynamoDB.
+This README discusses how to run the Kotlin code examples for Amazon DynamoDB.

 ## Running the Athena Java files